BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 6. *Gollum*

-In the rare situation where both players control models that have the Ring, and both models are the same on the hierarchy table, both players may use the Ring â€” although one is clearly a fake and only the winner of the battle can claim that theirs was the real one.
+In the rare situation where both players control models that have the Ring, and both models are the same on the hierarchy table, both players may use the Ring — although one is clearly a fake and only the winner of the battle can claim that theirs was the real one.

 ## ARMOUR